-Fig. 3 Fully printed wind-driven ML devices with different ratios of orange- and blue-emitting ZnS in PDMS matrix; ratio: (a) 7:3, (b) 5:5, and (c) 3:7 (insets show the luminance under varying pressures of nitrogen gas flow and the lower insets show photographs of luminescence from the devices), (d) CIE from wind-driven ML for different ratios of orange (O) to blue (B) from 0:10 to 10:0.
+Fig. 3 Fully printed wind-driven ML devices with different ratios of orange- and blue-emitting ZnS in the PDMS matrix; ratio: (a) 7:3, (b) 5:5, and (c) 3:7 (the insets show the luminance under varying pressures of nitrogen gas flow and the lower insets show the photographs of luminescence from the devices) and (d) CIE coordinates from wind-driven ML for different ratios of orange (O) to blue (B) from 0:10 to 10:0.
 The scale bar is 10 mm.